Cincinnati Riverfest

 The Cincinnati Riverfest (officially the Western & Southern/WEBN Fireworks) is an annual festival that takes place on Labor Day weekend on the Ohio River at Cincinnati.
 It has taken place annually since 1977.
 The highlight of the event, the fireworks display at 9:05 PM, is one of the largest in the Midwest.
 The festival's corporate sponsors are WEBN (102.7 FM) and Western & Southern Financial Group.

 History

 The fireworks display was first organized in 1977 by the late and great Frank Wood Jr. A.K.A.
 Dr. Michael Bo Xanadu as a gift for the listeners to celebrate the 10th anniversary of Cincinnati's 1st ever FM rockradio station WEBN.
 It has now evolved into an all-day event is held every year on the day before Labor Day.
 Cincinnati Bell sponsored Riverfest from 2007 to 2014, when it was known as the Cincinnati Bell/WEBN Riverfest.
+Prior to that, Toyota was the major sponsor for the event (1987–2006), when it was known as the Toyota/WEBN Fireworks.

 But in 2020 due to the ongoing Coronavirus Pandemic, Riverfest was cancelled.
 However the fireworks still went on as usual, but in an undisclosed location.
 It was revealed to be the Kentucky Speedway.